inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/nmea.md

 ### STPC

-Stop all broadcasts (both binary and ASCII) on the current port by sending the following packet:
+Stop all broadcasts (both binary and NMEA) on the current port by sending the following packet:

 ```
 $STPC*14\r\n